Easily the best TechEd lock note I’ve seen (but then again I’ve only been to TechEd 4 times).

 The web is the future

 I know this must sound totally obvious (and I even work for a web company) but it struck me more than ever that we are just entering the web era.
 We are at the beginning.
-All the social networking and e-The web is the futurecommerce sites of the last decade are just a pre-cursor to what is to come.
+All the social networking and e-commerce sites of the last decade are just a pre-cursor to what is to come.
 People still don’t get the web.
 Whilst to many individuals and businesses the web is still optional or a part-time involvement, the future will be an always connected and integrated part of our lives.
 In business you need to understand both the opportunity and the threat this brings.

 Aside: In the Microsoft camp, most people haven’t yet woken up to what Silverlight and Mesh are going to bring (people still haven’t got past the fancy graphics and 5GB of free storage…).